uspki/policies/certificate-policy.md

 All other CAs operating under this policy shall have recovery procedures in place to reconstitute the CA within 72 hours of failure.

-In the case of a disaster whereby the CA installation is physically damaged and all copies of the CA signature key are destroyed as a result, the FPKI Policy Authority shall be notified at the earliest feasible time, and the FPKI Policy Authority shall take whatever action it deems appropriate.
+In the case of a disaster whereby the CA installation is physically damaged and all copies of the CA signature key are destroyed as a result, the FPKIPA shall be notified at the earliest feasible time, and the FPKIPA shall take whatever action it deems appropriate.

 Relying parties may decide of their own volition whether to continue to use certificates signed with the destroyed private key pending reestablishment of CA operation with new certificates.

 ## 5.8 CA or RA termination
 This section does not apply to CAs that have ceased issuing new certificates but are continuing to issue CRLs until all certificates have expired.
 Such CAs are required to continue to conform with all relevant aspects of this policy (e.g., audit logging and archives).

-When a CA operating under this policy terminates operations before all certificates have expired, the CA signing keys shall be surrendered to the FPKI Policy Authority.
+When a CA operating under this policy terminates operations before all certificates have expired, the CA signing keys shall be surrendered to the FPKIPA.

 Any issued certificates that have not expired, shall be revoked and a final long term CRL with a nextUpdate time past the validity period of all issued certificates shall be generated.
 This final CRL shall be available for all relying parties until the validity period of all issued certificates has passed.
 Once the last CRL has been issued, the private signing key(s) of the CA to be terminated will be destroyed.